 Recommended for Live Music because: Rainer's delivers an eclectic array of music paired with a big city ambiance every weekend.

-Libby's expert tip: If you're wondering how the name is pronounced, the vowel in Rainer's is a long i, not a long a.
+Brett's expert tip: If you're wondering how the name is pronounced, the vowel in Rainer's is a long "i", not a long "a".

 Recommended for Live Music because: Every Downtown needs a jazz bar and it's even cooler when it sits on the Reedy River.